 Bake casserole uncovered until it’s bubbling and the top is lightly browned, about 35-40 minutes.
 Serve hot.

 With brown rice, low-fat sour cream, low-fat cheese, and a generous amount of low-glycemic vegetables, this casserole would be suitable for Phase 2 or 3 of the South Beach Diet.
-I tried to use enough cheese to make it good, but not so much that it's not diet-friendly, but it might be best as a "once-in-a-while-treat" if you're actively trying to lose weight, and don't exceed portion size.
+I tried to use enough cheese to make it good, but not so much that it’s not diet-friendly, but it might be best as a “once-in-a-while-treat” if you’re actively trying to lose weight, and don’t exceed portion size.
+This would be too high in carbs for a low-carb diet plan.